grow/grow.dev/content/docs/extensions/install.md

 ---
-$title: Installing Extensions
+$title: Install extensions
 $category: Extensions
 $order: 5.0
 ---
-# Installing Extensions
+# Installing extensions

 Grow has a powerful and simple extension system that enables you to extend the functionality of Grow with extensions.